marianagh/marianagh.github.io/pages/cv.md

 Remote

 Assisted with architecture design and codification of the [Heliox Helper](http://proyectoheliox.org/blog/heliox-acceso-2-0/).
 The goal was create a tool that help native communities to improve their learning of computer usage.

+### ITSON
+**Android Developer**
+*AUG 2015 - DEC 2015*
+Guaymas, Sonora, MX

+Design and programming for Android app on Java for ergonomic risk measurement of task performance on  manufacturing industries.

+Implementation of RULA and REBA methods.

 ## Education: